Skip to Content

 You’re More Than a Number

-The same can be said about Plaza’s CEO Jonathan Jossel who often mingles with guests on the casino floor.
+The same can be said about Plaza’s CEO, Jonathan Jossel, who often mingles with guests on the casino floor.
 They legitimately care about their customer and provide a great experience.

-History downtown is thick.
-Golden Gate opened in 1906 and had the first working phone in Nevada.
-You can even see a few artifacts and windows to the past scattered throughout the property.
+Golden Gate opened in 1906 and was the first place in Nevada to have a working phone.
+You can even see a few artifacts and windows to the past scattered throughout the property, like this door that opens to an original hotel wall.

 Window into Golden Gate's History